 C++ is by no means an adequate language to study compilers (C would be even worse).
 Languages such as Haskell, Ocaml, Stratego are much better suited (actually the latter is even designed to this end).
 But, as already said, the primary goal is not to learn how to write a compiler: for an epita student, learning C++, Design Patterns, and Object Oriented Design is much more important.

 Note, however, that implementing an industrial strength compiler in C++ makes a lot of sense .
 Bjarne Stroustrup’s list of C++ Applications mentions GCC, The GNU Compiler Collection, Clang, A C language family front end for LLVM and LLVM, Metrowerks (CodeWarrior), hp, Sun, Intel, M$ as examples.

 Too many students still have a very fuzzy mental picture of what a computer is, and how a program runs.
 Studying compilers helps understanding how it works, and therefore how to perform a good job.
 Although most students will never be asked to write a single line of assembly during their whole lives, knowing assembly is also of help.
 See Bjarne Stroustrup, for instance, says:

-- Q: What is your opinion, is knowing assembly language useful for
+Q: What is your opinion, is knowing assembly language useful for programmers nowadays?

 The Tiger project is not unique in these regards, see Cool - The Classroom Object-Oriented Compiler, for instance, with many strikingly similar goals, and some profound differences.
 See also Making Compiler Design Relevant for Students who will (Most Likely) Never Design a Compiler, for an explanation of why compilation techniques have a broader influence than they seem.